pevnak/NeuroPlanner.jl/docs/src/heuristic.md

 1×1 Matrix{Float32}:
  0.003934524
 ```
-The parameters of the model can be optimized using the standard method of **Flux.jl** on top of which they are builded.
+The parameters of the model can be optimized using the standard method of **Flux.jl** on top of which they are built.

 A complete example should look like:
 ```julia